Contact Us

 A UDF runs on every row, so treat it as work on the hot path and tune accordingly.

-• Build once per worker, then share it lock-free.
-Constructing the Phileas service and parsing the policy is not free.
-Do it once per executor (the lazy singleton above), never per row, and share the one instance across the executor’s task threads.
-The service is safe to call concurrently, so only the one-time init is synchronized; do not put a lock around the filter() call itself, or you serialize every row and lose Spark’s parallelism.
+• Build and prepare once per worker, then share it lock-free.
+Constructing the Phileas service and resolving the policy is not free.
+Build the service and call service.prepare(policy) once per executor (the lazy singleton above), never per row, so each row reuses the prepared handle instead of re-resolving the policy.
+Share that one handle across the executor’s task threads; it is safe to call concurrently, so only the one-time init is synchronized.
+Do not put a lock around the filter() call itself, or you serialize every row and lose Spark’s parallelism.

 • Keep the policy lean for throughput.
 Pattern-based types (emails, phone numbers, SSNs, card numbers) are cheap.
 Model-based name detection is far heavier; if you only need the structured types, leave the models out.